90-Days to Sobriety in New Orleans, LA

 Addiction can affect each person in various ways.
 Some people with mild or moderate addiction can seem like their usual selves and continue their life as normal.
 Although with severe addiction, people may not be able to function like normal or at all without drugs or alcohol.
 Since each person is unique and different it is important to know the people around us and to see if any concerning traits stand out.

 No matter what program or treatment you choose, what matters is that you find the right one for you.
-If you notice a loved one struggling with addiction, let them know they are not alone.
+If you notice a loved one struggling with addiction, let them know they don’t have to suffer in silence.
 Please call us at 504-384-7870 or visit our other treatment pages to find the right fit.
 We are available to guide you through this process and help you heal.